w-h-at/pong.html/readme.txt

-this game was made using a free scratch project packager called TurboWarp! packager.turbowarp.org made with html because it just works :DDDDDDDDDDDDDDDD
+this game was made using a free scratch project packager called TurboWarp! packager.turbowarp.org made with html because 'it just works'